Skip to main content

 }

-This first block represents a table resource with id, and name columns.
+This first block represents a table resource with id and name columns.
 The schema field references the demo schema that is defined in the block below.
-In addition, the primary_key sub-block defines the id column as the primary key for the table.
-Atlas strives to mimic the syntax of the database that the user is working against.
-In this case, the type for the id column is UInt64, and String for the name column.
+The primary_key sub-block establishes the id column as the primary key for the table.

 info

-For in-depth details on the atlas schema inspect command, covering aspects like inspecting specific schemas, handling multiple schemas concurrently, excluding tables, and more, refer to our documentation here.
+To learn more about using the atlas schema inspect command, such as inspecting specific schemas, handling multiple schemas concurrently, excluding tables, and more, refer to our documentation here.

-To generate an Entity Relationship Diagram (ERD), or a visual representation of our schema, we can add the -w flag to the inspect command:
+To generate a visual representation of our schema as an Entity Relationship Diagram (ERD) on Atlas Cloud, we can add the -w flag to the inspect command:

 Declarative Migrations

-We will start off by making a change to our schema file, such as adding a repos table:
+We will start off by making a change to our schema file by adding a repos table:

 table "users" {